PSLmodels/Tax-Calculator/taxcalc/reforms/REFORMS.md

 ### Payroll Taxes

+Links will be added here.

 ### Social Security Taxability

+Links will be added here.

 ### Adjustments

+Links will be added here.

 ### Exemptions

+Links will be added here.

 ### Standard Deduction

+Links will be added here.

 ### Personal Refundable Credit

+Links will be added here.

 ### Itemized Deductions

+Links will be added here.

 ### Regular Taxes

+Links will be added here.

 ### Alternative Minimum Tax

+Links will be added here.

 ### Nonrefundable Credits

+Links will be added here.

 ### Other Taxes

+Links will be added here.

 ### Refundable Credits

+Links will be added here.